-This daylong workshop, facilitated by AUC’s Center for Learning and Teaching, aims to connect AMICAL colleagues in building creative solutions to common challenges using Design Thinking.
-This workshop builds on the spirit of AMICAL 2018 Teaching and Learning Innovation Exchange event bringing members together in a collaborative environment.
+This daylong workshop, facilitated by AUC’s Center for Learning and Teaching, aims to connect AMICAL colleagues in building creative solutions to common challenges using design thinking.
+This workshop builds on the spirit of the AMICAL 2018 Teaching and Learning Innovation Exchange event bringing members together in a collaborative environment.

 Goals of this workshop

 The workshop has the following goals:

 Identify challenges within and across AMICAL member institutions, focusing on AMICAL’s grant-funded goals or areas of CLT expertise:

 Localized and collaborative forms of digital liberal arts